 Under stress, the brain releases norepinephrine.
 Norepinephrine helps the brain focus on perceived threats.
 The pupils dilate, and the visual field narrows.
 Brain cells that process visual data have a specific "receptive field," meaning they activate in response to stimuli that appear in a particular zone of a person's visual field.
 I focus on the perceived threat to the exclusion of all else.
 This data gets encoded.

 Threats trigger the physiological response we interpret as fear.
 Fear heightens brain activity.
 Brain cells form more synaptic connections.
 There is more mitochondrial activity (Liu et al., 2022).
 Mitochondria provide cells energy for cellular activity, and, at the neuronal level, help cells regulate calcium- the molecule that triggers the release of neurotransmitters.
 Norepinephrine is a neurotransmitter that also causes a bursting pattern of electrical impulses in a brain structure called the basolateral amygdala.
 The amygdala plays a critical role in the formation of both positive and negative memories (Beyeler, 2016).
 Norepinephrine activates a biochemical signaling pathway.
-A single brain molecule called neurotensin released in the basolateral amygdala may influence whether the brain links positive or negative emotions to certain memories (Li at al., 2022).
+A single brain molecule called neurotensin released in the basolateral amygdala may influence whether the brain links positive or negative emotions to certain memories (Tye et al., 2022).
 Neurotensin assigns information a valence- "good" or "bad."
+It's the molecular equivalent of a thumbs-up/thumbs-down switch.
 The basolateral amygdala encodes the value of a memory and routes it to the nucleus accumbens, the central amygdala, or the ventral hippocampus depending on its valence.
 Depending on how a signal is routed will determine whether it is perceived as good or bad, positive or negative, rewarding or aversive.
 When neurons in the basolateral amygdala assign a memory a positive valence, that information- excited by reward predictive cues- is projected to the nucleus accumbens.
 When neurons in the basolateral amygdala assign a memory a negative valence, that information -excited by aversion predictive cues- is projected to the central amygdala.
 Projection from the basolateral amygdala to the ventral hippocampus drives behaviors of innate negative valence (Beyeler, 2016).
 More specifically, NAcBLA neurons receive inputs from the basolateral amygdala and project to VTAGABA (VTA, ventral tegmental area) neurons and LHGlu (LH, lateral hypothalamus) neurons to control reward-seeking behavior.
 NAcPVT input neurons receive PVT inputs, and project to LHGABA neurons to promote aversion (Zhou, et al., 2022).

 Behaviorally, we tend to seek out the good, the pleasurable, the rewarding, and resist or reject the bad, the unpleasant, the aversive.
 Experientially, if you were mauled by a dog as a child, you may find the company of dogs very stressful and unpleasant.
 Conversely, if you had a loving bond with dogs, your memories may be pleasant.